w3c/window-management/additional_explorations.md

 additions.
 For now, the new API surface may not warrant encapsulation.
 Using a namespace would be preferable to a non-constructable class or interface.

-2. Using the `WindowOrWorkerGlobalScope` mixin would expose proposed API in both `Window` and `Worker` execution contexts, extending access to service workers, which may aid potential future work, like opening windows from SW launch events.
+2. Using the `WindowOrWorkerGlobalScope` mixin would expose the proposed API in both `Window` and `Worker` execution contexts, extending access to service workers, which may aid potential future work, like opening windows from service worker launch events.
+This would not reduce any burden on the Window surface.

 3. The [`Navigator`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator)
 object could be a good potential location for the proposed API, as connected